vdaas/vald/docs/user-guides/configuration.md

 #### Execution index command to Vald Agent

 Vald Index Manager controls the indexing timing for all Vald Agent pods in the Vald cluster.
-These parameters relate control process.
+These parameters are related to the control process.

 ```yaml
 manager: